 Step 4: Pour the batter into the prepared baking pan and bake in a 180c (350f) preheated oven for about 30 minutes or until a toothpick inserted into the cake comes out clean.

-Into a big mixing bowl, add the soft butter, powder sugar, vanilla extract, Nutella, and sift in the cocoa powder.
+Into a big mixing bowl, add the soft butter, powdered sugar, heavy cream, cooled dark chocolate, kosher salt, and vanilla extract, and sift in the cocoa powder.
 Mix on low speed until the frosting comes together.

 Increase the speed to medium to high speed and mix for about 3 minutes until the frosting is silky and smooth.